 Ease of Use

-The Klean Kanteen Vacuum Insulated also struggled in this catagory due to its narrow mouth.
+The Klean Kanteen Vacuum Insulated also struggled in this category due to its narrow mouth.
+Similarly, the new Purifyou Premium bottle, which is a new addition to the fleet of glass bottles, had issues filling due to its narrow mouth as well.
+Both bottles often ended up spraying us with water during the filling process.
 The other issue with the Soma was the fact that it seemed to be perpetually falling over.
-The narrow base, with a slight upturned curve, makes the bottle act like a bowling pin minus the flat part on the bottom, even on completely flat surfaces.
+The narrow base, with a slight upturned curve, makes the bottle act as a bowling pin minus the flat part on the bottom, even on completely flat surfaces.
 This tipping tendency was the main issue with the bottle and the reason it received low scores in the ease-of-use category.
 The LifeFactory Glass Flip Cap proved to be a much more stable glass bottle and is our suggestion for an around-town bottle.

 Perhaps to make up for its tendency to tip over, the Soma is well suited for falling; it is incredibly durable despite its delicate appearance.
 The silicone sleeve protected the glass well when the bottle was dropped onto hard surfaces.
 The lid, however, showed a few signs of weakness.
-It may have been user error, but a small gasket slipped out of the inside of the lid the first day we used the bottle and we were unable to get it back in.
+It may have been user error, but a small gasket slipped out of the inside of the lid the first day we used the bottle, and we were unable to get it back in.
 The bottle did not seem to leak more after, but a part of the lid did come off almost immediately.
-Out of the two glass bottles, the LifeFactory Glass Flip Cap scored higher in durability because it stands up better and has a more substantial lid design.
-Metal or plastic bottles tend to be more durable, and some of the top picks for a similar holding volume to the Soma are the Avex Brazos Autoseal Stainless or the CamelBak Eddy.
+Out of the two glass bottles, the LifeFactory Glass Flip Cap scored higher in durability because it stands up better and has a more solid lid design.
+Metal or plastic bottles tend to be more durable.

 Ease of Cleaning

-At only 10 oz, which is light for a glass bottle, weight is where the Soma bottle really shines.
+At only 10 oz, which is light for a glass bottle, weight is where the Soma bottle shines.
 That said, it is not a very large bottle, so its weight reflects its size directly.
-The bamboo lid contributes to the slimmed down, lightweight design.
+The bamboo lid contributes to the slimmed-down, lightweight design.
 The lightest bottle in our review was the Platypus Softbottle, weighing in at 1.2 oz.
-The Camelbak Eddy weighed 6 oz, while the Nalgene Wide-mouth weighed 6.25 oz.

-Time and time again glass bottles prove their superiority in terms of their ability to shed lingering tastes.
-The Soma is no exception, and stood up to the Lifefactory in its ability to keep water tasting, well, like water!
-Similar contenders were the Hydro Flask Wide-Mouth, our Editors' Choice winner, LifeFactory Glass Flip, and the Soma Water Bottle.
+Time and time again glass bottles prove their superiority concerning their ability to shed lingering tastes.
+The Soma is no exception, and stood up to the Lifefactory in its ability to keep water tasting, well, like water, with both bottles earning near perfect scores.
+Similar contenders were the Yeti, our Editors' Choice winner, and the Lifefactory.

 Since it has such a small carrying capacity, the Soma bottle is a good option around town.
-At work, thrown in the bottom of your workout bag, or used at home instead of a glass, the Soma does well…providing it is close to a place it can be refilled.
-Another bottle that works well in this capacity is the collapsible Nomader Collapsible, which has a similar carrying capacity.
-The Soma takes the cake though, with it is stylish looking so you might get compliments at your local trendy coffee shop.
+At work, thrown in the bottom of your workout bag, or used at home instead of a glass, the Soma does well…providing it is close to a place it can be easily refilled.
+Similarly, the Lifefactory is also relatively small and requires frequent refills if you're trying to seriously hydrate.
+The Soma takes the cake though and is so stylish that you might get compliments at your local trendy coffee shop.

-Because the company is new and focused on making products of a high quality, the Soma bottle is a bit expensive for the size and range of versatility it provides.
+Because the company is new and focused on making products of high quality, the Soma bottle is a bit expensive for the size and range of versatility it provides.
 At $30, you are making an investment in the Soma company values, where they give a portion of every purchase to water-related non-profits and other projects.
-In general, glass bottles will be more expensive than other bottles — the Lifefactory Glass Flip Cap comes in at $25, compared to the plastic Nalgene Wide-Mouth or CamelBak Eddy, which are $11 or $15 respectively.
+In general, glass bottles will be more expensive than other bottles — the Lifefactory Glass Flip Cap comes in at $25, compared to the plastic Nalgene Wide-Mouth or CamelBak eddy+ options.

 The Soma Bottle is stylish and sleek, but comes up short as to functionality.
-It's a good bottle to accompany you around town, but will not fare on an outing much more involved than that.
+It's a good bottle to accompany you around town or add to your style, but will not fare on an outing much more involved than that.
 It is also very tippy and struggles to stand up on its own without falling over — another feature that decreases the bottle's ease-of-use.